TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/TheInstallTool/Index.rst

    .. figure:: ../../Images/QuickInstall-4-Admin-User-Sitename.png
       :alt: Install Tool in 1-2-3 mode, forth step.

 #.
-In the last step you will get the choice to download and install
+In the last step you can choose, if you want to download and install
-   an existing distribution after first login.
-If you want to start with a clean package, untick this checkbox.
+   an existing distribution after your first Backend login.
+If you want to start with an empty installation, untick this checkbox.

    .. figure:: ../../Images/QuickInstall-5-Last-Step.png
       :alt: Install Tool in 1-2-3 mode, fifth step.

-#. *The basic installation is now complete!*
+#. **The basic installation is now complete!**

 After you finished the basic installation procedure, TYPO3 is working and the most appropriate settings will have been made for you.
-You will get redirected to the Backend and can login.
+You will get redirected to the Backend and can log in with your admin user.

 If you later want to make changes to your installation settings, use the "Install Tool".
 You can find more information in the section "In-Depth Installation", subsection ":ref:`the-install-tool-in-depth`" below.